 June 2019, CCA Glasgow.

 This short programme as part of the CCA Cooking Pot series to coincide with the theme of ‘Political Animal’, examined the role design can play in chagingg our relationship with food, the city and our communities.
-The series is designed by Steph Marsden of food/play/food to engage members of the public to with themes that link food, the city and our roles as political animals.
+The series was designed by Steph Marsden of food/play/food, with assistance from Rea Kenkel, to engage members of the public to with themes that link food, the city and our roles as political animals.

 “The relationship between food and cities is fundamental to our everyday lives.
 The gargantuan effort necessary to feed cities arguably has a greater social and physical impact on us and our planet than anything else we do.
 Yet we rarely stop to wonder how food reaches our plates.”